-In the fall of 2012, a group of 16 students will join the Appellate Litigation Program.
-These students will brief and argue cases before federal appellate courts under the supervision of Professor Steven H. Goldblatt and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
-The Program also represents indigent people before the Board of Immigration Appeals and files amicus curiae briefs in the Supreme Court of the United States and other courts.
-The nine-credit, year-long Program satisfies the legal writing requirement.
+Beginning in the Fall Semester of 2017, a group of 16 students will join the Appellate Litigation Program.
+The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Erica J. Hashimoto and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
+The Program also represents indigent people before the Board of Immigration Appeals, files amicus curiae briefs in the Supreme Court of the United States and other courts, and files Supreme Court certiorari petitions.

-Briefing and arguing appeals requires intensive training in appellate practice, procedure, research, issue formulation, and writing.
+Briefing and arguing appeals requires intensive training in all aspects of appellate practice, including procedure, research, issue formulation, and writing.
 The training emphasizes improving analytical skills and clarity in both writing and oral advocacy.
 In general, each student, in conjunction with one of the Program attorneys, will produce two major documents for filing (e.g., briefs, motions, petitions for writs of certiorari).
-Only a number of the Program's students will appear before appellate courts for oral argument.
-All students, however, will receive training in oral advocacy during the year.
+A small number of the Program's students will appear before appellate courts for oral argument, and all students will receive training in oral advocacy during the year.
 Whenever possible, students interact directly with clients through visits, phone calls, and letters.

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.

-Professor Goldblatt is an experienced appellate lawyer, having appeared before the United States Supreme Court, many federal circuit courts of appeals, the United States Court of Appeals for the Armed Forces, and state appellate courts.
-He is also a director of the Supreme Court Institute.
-The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and prior litigation experience.
+Professor Hashimoto is an experienced appellate lawyer who has spent the past six years training law students to file high-quality briefs in federal courts of appeals and argue cases before those courts.
+The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and significant prior appellate litigation experience.
 They work closely with students in developing their written and oral advocacy skills.

 By virtue of its docket of cases from federal circuit courts of appeals and other courts, the Program gives students first-hand experience with the operation of a small appellate law firm and the administration of justice in both the federal and state courts.

 A nine-credit, year-long clinical program is a significant commitment.
 It offers students more than just exposure to a branch of law; it is an opportunity to be a lawyer and to work in a partnership under the guidance of experienced lawyers.
 Students joining the Program will be required to put in substantial work, including preparing for oral argument, writing briefs, and attending the two-hour weekly seminar.
-Evening division students who can devote the time necessary to attend the scheduled Wednesday afternoon seminar, attend at least three Supreme Court Institute moot courts, which are generally held in the afternoon, and can undertake the commitment needed to work on live-client cases during the day are encouraged to apply.
+Evening division students who can: 1) attend the scheduled Wednesday afternoon seminar; 2) attend at least two Supreme Court Institute moot courts, which are generally held in the afternoon; and, 3) have sufficient work flexibility to take leave time as needed, particularly the week before a major assignment is due, are encouraged to apply.

 Under the supervision of one of the attorneys, you will work in a team or alone on at least two written projects during the year.
 Your goal will be to produce a written and oral product that meets the highest professional standards.